Biden tells Pacific islands leaders that he hears their warnings about climate change and will act

 The forum includes Australia, the Cook Islands, Micronesia, Fiji, French Polynesia, Kiribati, Nauru, New Caledonia, New Zealand, Niue, Palau, Papua New Guinea, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.

-Kiribati is set to sign on to a $29.1 million partnership with the U.S.-backed Millennium Corporation Challenge.
-The group will assist the island country with dozens of low-lying atolls and 120,000 boost its workforce.
+Kiribati signed onto a $29.1 million partnership with the U.S.-backed Millennium Corporation Challenge.
+The group will assist the island country with dozens of low-lying atolls and help boost its workforce.

 Some of the leaders attended an NFL game in Baltimore on Sunday and visited a U.S. Coast Guard cutter in the city’s harbor for a briefing on combating illegal fishing and other maritime issues.
 Biden announced Monday that later this year he would deploy a U.S. Coast Guard vessel to the region to collaborate and train with Pacific islands nations.